College Major Assessment: How Do College Students Learn Best?

 How Do Intuitive Student Types Learn Best?

 Intuitive MBTI test assessed types seek insight into the information presented by their instructors and value original knowledge.
 They use their imagination to go beyond facts and create their own direction.
 Intuitive Types prefer less structure then Sensing and Thinking Types.
-Reading in-between the lines, they enjoy learning about theory that provides them with different perceptions.
+Reading between the lines, they enjoy learning about the theory that provides them with different perceptions.
 They respect independent thought and want instructors that promote this type of learning.

 How Do Thinking Student Types Learn Best?

-Myers-Briggs personality tested Thinking Types want impartial or objective data to study and enjoy evaluating and critiquing original ideas.
+Myers-Briggs personality-tested Thinking Types want impartial or objective data to study and enjoy evaluating and critiquing original ideas.
 They find it quite simple to discover flaws in arguments and learn by challenging and debating.
-They prefer instructors who are logic based and present facts and information as such.
+They prefer instructors who are logic-based and present facts and information as such.

 How Do Feeling Student Types Learn Best?

-Feeling tested Types relate to people, instructors, learning and study material on a personal level.
+Feeling tested, Types relate to people, instructors, learning, and study material on a personal level.
 They are pleasers and wish to please their instructors as such.
 They prefer personal attention and want to be valued personally and effortlessly find things to appreciate in learning and studying.

 How Do Judging Student Types Learn Best?